univention/univention-corporate-server/doc/developer-reference/translation.rst

 The gettext function is aliased to `_` and the translations are located in `.po` files (de.po, fr.po)

 {1.
 Overview, implementation}
-Since the german localization is installed by default, every UCS package includes its german translation and the translation files (de.po files) can be found next to the source code.
+Every UCS package includes its german translation and the translation files (de.po files) can be found next to the source code.
 All other localizations are encapsulated within a separate language package which allows building, maintaining and installing them as needed.
-Thus the french UCS localization package is located under `/base/univention-l10n-fr/` while the french ucs@cshool localization package is located at `/ucs-school-l10n-fr/`.
+Thus you can find the french UCS localization package under `/base/univention-l10n-fr/` and the french ucs@cshool localization package under `/ucs-school-l10n-fr/` within their respective git repositories.
 The translation entries, are concatenated into a few translation files (.po files) for each UCS package. fr.po files for example are located below `base/univention-l10n-fr/fr`.
 The directory tree mirrors the one of the source-code but only the translation files are present.

 {2. .po files}
 .. _misc:translation:translate: